 Collaborators: Prof. Ana Bazzan, UFGRS; Prof. Hasan, UNL,

-Students: Arezoo Bybordi, Jack Kruse, Yaroslava Shynkar, Marin Marinov, Nigel Ferrer
+Students: Arezoo Bybordi, Matthew Carr, Eric Li, Yaroslava Shynkar, Marin Marinov, Nigel Ferrer

 Machine Learning (ML), including Deep Learning (DL), systems, i.e., those with ML capabilities, are pervasive in today’s data-driven society.
 Such systems are complex; they are comprised of ML models and many subsystems that support learning processes.
 As with other complex systems, ML systems are prone to classic technical debt issues, especially when such systems are long-lived, but they also exhibit debt specific to these systems.
 Unfortunately, there is a gap of knowledge in how ML systems actually evolve and are maintained.
 Our recent work indicates that developers refactor these systems for a variety of reasons, both specific and tangential to ML, some refactorings correspond to established technical debt categories, while others do not, and code duplication is a major cross-cutting theme that particularly involved ML configuration and model code, which was also the most refactored.
 We also introduce new ML-specific refactorings and technical debt categories, respectively, and put forth several recommendations, best practices, and anti-patterns.
 The results can potentially assist practitioners, tool developers, and educators in facilitating long-term ML system usefulness.
 More information can be found here.